RobinBaines/OOO3/README.md

 Inheritance: I remember Fons commenting that some people with autism are not able to generalise; which could mean that every dog is a new
 SO.
+An object is a collection of other objects.
+This is problematic in a practical solution.
+The WaterDetail script describes collisions of water drops.
+Defining a collection of waterdrops seems to be necessary.
+Should the script describe the parts of the drop by tracing the events which resulted in its creation or should it be a list of its parts?
+Inheritance offers a short cut.
+It is possible to define an object WaterDrop and then define WD1 : WaterDrop, WD2 : WaterDrop, WD3 : WaterDrop etc as instances of waterdrops which play a role in the script.
+Any detail of drop formation or water vapour creation from water in the sea and ultimately water creation from Hydrogen and Oxygen can be hidden or made explicit in the WaterDrop object.

-Juliet's immediate response was that all the output could be generated directly from the script.
+Juliet's immediate response to OOO3 was that all the output could be generated directly from the script.
 This must be True but is it a problem?

 1. This could also be true of humans.
 The hidden nature of SOs and the number of SOs in our brain coupled with memory loss makes this difficult/impossible to judge.